-The Infernal Cauldron is yet another production from the same man who brought The Haunted Castle to life.
+The Infernal Cauldron is yet another production of horror story from the same man who brought The Haunted Castle to life.
 Once again, the star here is none other than the devil himself.
 Satan captures three victims and throw them into a cauldron to boil them alive.
 They then die and turn into spirits who subsequently take on the form of fireballs.
-In a surprising turn of events, theses very spirits, in a fit of anger and revenge, go to attack the devil.
+In a surprising turn of events, these very spirits, in a fit of anger and revenge, go to attack the devil.

 This interesting silent movie boasts one of the earliest attempts at special effects and gives the viewer a peek into psychotic sadism.

 This silent movie stands out from all the rest because it is visually rich and incredibly disturbing.
 This is due to the angles and imagery used, all for the horrified viewers’ pleasure.
 You could almost call it an abstract horror movie, if you will.

 To be able to create a sense of fear, horror, and discomfort using only visuals is truly an art in and of itself, and The Cabinet of Dr. Calgari definitely falls into this category.
 The tone is an eerie variety of colors, ranging from blue, purple, and then a sickening yellow throughout.
 As for the music, it can only be described as offbeat, off key, and extremely disorienting.

 You could say that this is one of the first zombie horror movies ever made!
 Dr. Calgari hypnotizes his victims and gets them to carry out all of his murderous whims and desires.